LifeMC/LifeSkript/.github/ISSUE_TEMPLATE/feature-request.md

 [A clear and detailed description of any alternative solutions or features you've considered.]

 **Additional information**
-[Add any other informations or screenshots about the feature request here.]
+[Add any other pieces of information or screenshots about the feature request here.]

-[After all, remove the all text between brackets including brackets]
+[After all, remove all text between brackets including brackets]